The drone business has exploded in recent years, now being estimated to

 know before taking to the skies.

-your average drone (a quadcopter-style drone), has motors that spin four
+serious injuries.
+First, your average drone (a quadcopter-style drone), has motors that

-propellers at a high rate of speed.
-These propellers can and most likely
+spin four propellers at a high rate of speed.
+These propellers can and

-will chop up anything that gets in their way, including fingers.
-Be sure
+most likely will chop up anything that gets in their way, including fingers.

-to always put your drone in a safe mode when it’s on the ground
+Be sure to always put your drone in a safe mode when it’s on the

-or you plan on handling it so the props can’t spin up, and always
+ground or you plan on handling it so the props can’t spin up, and

-remove the power while working on the unit itself.
-If possible, remove
+always remove the power while working on the unit itself.
+If possible,